synth3sis/TheWalkingDeadBot/README.md

 $ sqlite3 twd.db "SELECT COUNT(*) FROM Character"
 515
 ```
 There are two tables, `Character` and `Episodes`.
-The Column `FirstAppearance` and `Death` contain the link to the `Episode.EpisodeNumber` which identifies the episode in the series itself.
+The Columns `FirstAppearance` and `Death` contain the link to the `Episode.EpisodeNumber` which identifies the episode in the series itself.

 **Character table**
 ```sql